Mussel Rock Site Guide

 Clear, blue, days are rare during the summer.
 On some days, the fog can be all the way down to the beach, blocking flying completely.
 On others, the fog can be up above cliff level, with frequent level changes.
 Continuous monitoring of the fog and winds should become second nature as you fly here.

 Landing in the water is not an option!
-There have been two drowning deaths of Paraglider Pilots at Mussel Rock.
+There have been three drowning deaths of Paraglider Pilots at or near Mussel Rock.
 It is imperative to know where the tide is each day you fly.
 You can visually check the tides and how much beach is there from several vantage points between the parking lot and Walker Launch.
 Before heading to Mussel Rock to fly, you can look at this tide chart for Pacifica’s beaches.
 Below is a full section on avoiding landing in the water and where the bailouts are.
 For planning and checking on conditions, there is a useful page I created about wind and weather conditions for the Mussel Rock area with the local weather stations.

 Different wind directions and velocities change how safety should be approached at the different launches and LZs.
 Vertical and horizontal edges act as triggers and create many hazardous rotors on the face of the Westlake cliffs and at the other connected ridges.